Three Year Torah Reading Cycle

-After switching from the Annual Cycle, the community of Beit Hallel realized that the Triennial Cycle of reading was not nearly as uniform.
-Indeed, the Annual Cycle was formulated at a time when the Rabbis were seeking to establish uniformity among the dispersed Jewish communities of the post-destruction era and thus was created to assure that the diverse synagogue communities would all be reading the same Torah selections on any given Shabbat.
-Given the fact that the earlier Triennial Cycle was not nearly so uniform, and that variations existed among the extant lists, the community was forced to make a decision as to which list would form the basis for the weekly Shabbat readings.
-In the end, they chose to follow the Triennial Cycle as described by the following scholars: Charles Perrot, “The Reading of the Bible in the Ancient Synagogue” in Martin Mulder, ed., Mikra (Fortress, 1988), pp. 139ff; Cecil Roth, “Triennial Cycle” in Encyclopedia Judaica (Keter, 1971), 15.1386–1389; and Jacob Mann, The Bible as Read and Preached in the Old Synagogue, 2 vols.
+The Three Year Torah Reading Cycle found here is based on the Triennial Cycle as formulated by the following scholars: Charles Perrot, “The Reading of the Bible in the Ancient Synagogue” in Martin Mulder, ed., Mikra (Fortress, 1988), pp. 139ff; Cecil Roth, “Triennial Cycle” in Encyclopedia Judaica (Keter, 1971), 15.1386–1389; and Jacob Mann, The Bible as Read and Preached in the Old Synagogue, 2 vols.
 (KTAV, 1971), which contains a very helpful Prolegomenon by Ben Zion Wacholder.

-Then, the community chose passages from the Apostolic Scriptures (New Testament) to accompany the weekly sections of the Torah and Prophets as listed in the Triennial Cycle.
-In choosing these readings from the Apostolic Scriptures, general themes or topics were allowed to be the primary factor.
+Passages from the Apostolic Scriptures (New Testament) have been added to accompany the weekly sections of the Torah and Prophets as listed in the Triennial Cycle.
+In choosing these readings from the Apostolic Scriptures, general themes or topics were considered to be the primary factor.

-In the Three Year Reading Cycle the Torah is divided into 151 parashot.
-Tim Hegg has written an in depth and very thorough commentary for each parashah which are provided here, free to download in PDF, MOBI and EPUB formats.
+In the Three Year Reading Cycle, the Torah is divided into 151 parashot, or portions.
+Tim Hegg has written a commentary for each parashah which are provided here, free to download in PDF, MOBI and EPUB formats.
 These articles are organized by the five books of the Torah.
-Click on a link below to begin your search.